satyajitovelil/ML-Kaggle-House_Prices/README.md

-## Solutions to the House Prices competition hosted on Kaggle
+> My Solutions to the House Prices competition hosted on Kaggle
-### Also includes optional solution
+> 'Also includes optional solution'